 NOTE: For full interactivity when using a mobile phone, rotate the screen to landscape without expanding the video to full screen.

-This learning contains information to help you to advise parents on some common childhood illnesses:
+This learning contains information to help you advise parents and carers on some of the commonly presented childhood illnesses including:

 - COUGHS & COLDS